 Crystal has extensive experience in the public sector, with prior positions at the Tennessee Department of Human, Middle Tennessee State University and the Tennessee State Legislature.
 Her public sector work included policy support, operational improvement, staff development and cultural/service delivery transformation.
 She has also worked for national and local non-profits, where she managed programs for employment and self-sufficiency.
 Crystal holds a Bachelor of Social Work and Master of Business Administration from Middle Tennessee State University.

-Heather Walker-Clark, MPA Project Leader
+Heather Walker-Clark, MPA Senior Consultant

 Heather Walker Clark is Project Leader/Sr. Consultant at Consilience Group, rejoining the team ten years after her original tenure supporting CG’s system of care practice.
 She brings 17 years of diverse professional experience and proven results in research and outcome evaluation, juvenile justice and mental health reform, community and economic development, project management, and systems of care design and transformation.